 So, you’ve decided on the questions you need to ask in your form and the formats you want to include (text, radio, dropdown, etc).
-The next big thing you need to get right is the structure of the form - how will a user encounter those questions and is it the optimal UX?
+The next big thing you need to get right in your form optimization is the structure of the form - how will a user encounter those questions and is it the optimal UX?
 Specifically, will they just be on one page or will there be a number of steps?
 This article looks at the issues involved in making this decision and provides a framework to think about the process along with some best practice tips if you do decide to use a multi-stage form.

 A multi-step webform is one where the questions are not presented all at once to the user.
 Rather, they are packaged up and presented to the user in stages.
 Generally, the user has to successfully complete one stage before being allowed to move to the next (often through the use of a “Continue” or “Next” button).
 Multi-step forms may be built with different stages appearing on separate web URLs or through the use of Single Page Applications.
 They are particularly prevalent in eCommerce checkout patterns which chunk different types of data together (details, payment, etc).